-An excerpt from a teaching by Jetsunma Ahkon Lhamo called “Stabilizing the Mind”
+The following is an excerpt from a teaching by Jetsunma Ahkon Lhamo called “Neurotic Interaction to Guru Yoga”

-Copyright © Jetsunma Ahkon Lhamo.
+Copyright © Jetsunma Ahkon Norbu Lhamo.
 All rights reserved